 The Conference's purpose is to facilitate the exchange of information from across this huge and disparate nation, to hear about the latest developments in rural and remote health, and to network with new and old friends.

 Organisers of the Conference, the NRHA, encourage people at the Conference to consider what actions by governments and others would help improve things on the ground.
 The Conference is seen as one of the means by which knowledge transfer can be effected: from those experiencing and operating services to the politicians and policy makers who set the context for local action.

-The Conference will be strongly interdisciplinary and multisectoral.
-It will attract health professionals of all disciplines, as well as rural/remote health consumers, students, researchers, academics, Aboriginal and Torres Strait Islander people, government officials, parliamentarians and the media.
+The Conference is strongly interdisciplinary and multisectoral, and attracts health professionals of all disciplines, as well as rural/remote health consumers, students, researchers, academics, Aboriginal and Torres Strait Islander people, government officials, parliamentarians and the media.

 The Conference has the capacity to help set the agenda for governments and professional bodies, including through agreement on some priority recommendations for action.
 By this means the Conference assists with the fundamental task of reducing the differential between city and country health.